 Many cities these days host festivals and celebrations.
 Others reflect and praise the wishes of the United States, in addition to the respect that the American people enjoy.
-For many years, the tradition was officially marked by a wreath-laying ceremony at Liberty Bell.
-There are many ways to participate to observe this day.
+For many years, the tradition was officially marked by a wreath-laying ceremony at the Liberty Bell.
+There are many ways to participate in observing this day.
 Some important are below:

 - You can read or watch a documentary about the 13th Amendment.

 - Join a forum or lecture to discuss the 13th Amendment and its implications, then now.